-The LLARN was launched at a 2-day radio festival for older adults in Newcastle.
+The LLARC was launched at a 2-day radio festival for older adults in Newcastle.
 We enjoy a diverse membership and an international audience, with some of our productions ranking within the global top 50 interview charts on Mixcloud.

 Even though older adults are widely recognised as listeners of radio, it’s predominantly younger voices that dominate the airwaves and older adults are still not commonly perceived as active creators of content.
 However, the media landscape is changing and an increasing number of older adults is making use of digital media technologies to have their voices heard.

-The LLARN was inspired by Arlind’s research into the efforts of older adults already creating community radio shows right across the UK.
+The LLARC was inspired by Arlind’s research into the efforts of older adults already creating community radio shows right across the UK.
 Through this research, she found a diversity of approaches to creating community radio - all sharing the same passion for broadcasting in later life.

 Coming together as the Later Life Audio and Radio Network co-operative, the members (from broadcasting, third sector and academia) engage with a variety of activities to champion the diversity of later life audio production.
-LLARN strives to put content produced by older adults in the limelight and celebrate radio as an innovative way for older adults to connect with their communities.
+LLARC strives to put content produced by older adults in the limelight and celebrate radio as an innovative way for older adults to connect with their communities.

 The network launched with a big radio festival, held over two days at Open Lab in October 2019.
 This festival kickstarted the conversation about ageing and radio production, and provided an exciting new space to debate and innovate.